coreylynch/grid-lstm/README.md

 > **NOTE**
 > Stacked LSTM w/ 6 layers flatlined w/ an average validation loss of 3.53 and is not shown.

 Interestingly, I was basically unable to get the 6 layer stacked LSTM to learn anything (the validation loss flatlined at an average of 3.53 over the training period), whereas grid LSTM easily handled 6 layers.
 This was nice confirmation that the memory cells along the depth dimension do indeed help train significantly deeper networks.
-Also, with this ability to go deeper (and w/ a few thousand extra parameters at the next layer), we are able to converge to a significantly better model than a shallower network, which is to be expected.
+I also found it interesting that a 6 layer grid LSTM network converged to basically the same loss as a 3 layer grid LSTM network.
+I suspected the problem would benefit from additional depth, but I also trained without dropout so it might just need some additional regularization.
+I'll rerun and update.

 ### Cool related papers
 There are a few contemporary architectures that provide similar gradient channeling along network depth: